scorpiosixnine/smalls/README.md

 - a way to tag underwear to be used for a particular race, class, or wealth level
 - a way to apply specific underwear to known NPCs, so that their underwear matches their outerwear
 - (possibly) a way to use this mod when interacting with followers (whilst they are still alive!), in order to automatically outfit them with underwear

+## Installation

+Use a mod manager.
+You know it makes sense.

 ## Credits